cellml/libcellml/docs/tutorials/quickstart/quickstart.rst

     write_file.write(serialised_model)
     write_file.close()

 Generate a C or Python version of a model
 ==========================================
+Once you have a model, and have checked that it is free of validation errors, you can call the ``Generator`` isntance to create code which represents your model in either C or Python format.
+For more information on the ``Generator`` please see the :ref:`Generator information<generator_notes>` pages.

+In C++:

 Create or edit a model using the API